April 30, 2019

 10 Best Free Wunderlist Alternatives of 2019

 Since its creation in 2011, Wunderlist has helped millions of people organize their ideas and execute them perfectly.
 In June 2015, however, Microsoft announced acquisition of your beloved app, eventually to be replaced by Microsoft To-Do.

-The transition is still under-works though, but if you’ve been an avid user of Wunderlist, you need an alternative (no, it’s not Microsoft To-Do).
+The transition is still under-works though, but if you are an avid user of Wunderlist, you need Wunderlist alternatives (no, it’s not Microsoft To-Do).

 Before exploring best alternatives to Wunderlist, let’s first address some of the limitations Wunderlist came with.

 Although Wunderlist in considered to be one of the top to-do list apps, it has its own pitfalls.
 Some of the biggest limitations one can encounter when using Wunderlist are:

 No Native Time Tracking

 Wunderlist doesn’t come with a built-in time tracking module to track time associated with your tasks

 There is no built-in calendar view for scheduling your tasks in Wunderlist.
 The tool provides Calendar integrations though

 For a to-do list manager, location-based reminders are a must.
 This important feature is missing from Wunderlist